Gynecomastia is the medical term used to describe enlarged male breasts, a condition that affects some 40% to 60% of men.

 In order to maintain the contour changes that have occurred following the procedure, we strongly recommend lifestyle changes.
 Many patients become quite motivated after their surgery.
 You should become involved in a regular exercise program (wait 3 weeks after surgery!) and eat a healthy, well balanced diet.
 Walking on a treadmill for 30 minutes at least 3 times per week is a good way to start.
 See a nutritionist if you need guidance in proper caloric monitoring.

-Male Breast Reduction Surgery in Lethbridge
+About Male Breast Reduction Surgery in Lethbridge

 If you are interested in a male breast tissue reduction, the first step is a consultation with Dr. Secretan, our plastic surgeon.
 During your consultation Dr. Secretan will discuss your goals and treatment options.